redwoodjs/redwood/docs/docs/background-jobs.md

 }
 ```

 The second argument is an array of all the arguments your job should receive.
-The job itself defines them as normal, named arguments, but when you schedule you wrap them in an array.
+The job itself defines them as normal, named arguments (like `userId`), but when you schedule you wrap them in an array (like `[user.id]`).

-The third argument is an object with options, in this case the number of seconds to wait before this job will be run (60 seconds).
+The third argument is an optional object that defines a couple of options.
+In this case, the number of seconds to `wait` before this job will be run (60 seconds).

 If you check your database you'll see your job is now listed in the `BackgroundJob` table:

 ![image](/img/background-jobs/jobs-db.png)

-**Executing Jobs**
+### Executing a Job

 Start the worker process to find jobs in the DB and execute them: